mayankshouche/DSLabFinalProject/index.md

 ## Other Classifiers and Approaches

-We thought that in case the embeddings from BERT happened to not be linearly seperable, we could attempt to use non-linear models to classify the BERT embeddings.
+We thought that there may be a possibility the embeddings from BERT happened to not be linearly seperable, and thus unable to be separated by the logistic regression classifier on top of BERT in the Sequence Classification model we were using.
+We thus attempted to use non-linear models to classify the BERT embeddings.
 We first tried an MLP architecture defined by the following:

 ```python
 class MLPClassifier(torch.nn.Module):